Law without law: from observer states to physics via algorithmic information theory: Conclusions

 \sectionmark{Conclusions} In this work, I have argued that several puzzles and insights from modern physics and related fields motivate the exploration of a new type of ``first-person-first'' theories, and I have presented a blueprint of a simple theory of this kind.
 As I have emphasized in Section~\ref{SecPostulates}, the approach of this paper does \emph{not} yet give a full-fledged theory that has all the properties that one would like it to have; in particular, it is not yet able to treat processes of ``forgetting'' or ``memory erasure'', and Section~\ref{SecQuantum} suggests that such processes might be of fundamental importance.

 Despite its incompleteness, it seems fair to say that the theory as presented here has shown a surprising variety of predictive and explanatory power: it explains in some sense ``why'' we see a simple, computable, probabilistic external world; it predicts the emergence of objective reality as an asymptotic statistical phenomenon; and it makes concrete predictions for exotic enigmas like the Boltzmann brain problem or the computer simulation of agents.
-We have also seen that it is consistent with quantum theory, and (under some assumptions) able to predict some of its generic features (Bell violation and no-signalling).
-Moreover, it describes a very surprising yet elegant and consistent ontology of the world in which observers are not ``objects in some universe'', but abstract structure.
-Due to this novel perspective, it predicts unforeseen phenomena like subjective immortality or ``probabilistic zombies'', a phenomenon so counterintuitive (yet consistent) that it has not even appeared in the science fiction literature yet.
+We have also seen that it is consistent with quantum theory, and that some basic quantum phenomena (Bell nonlocality but no signalling) might be understood as consequences of its general framework.
+Moreover, it describes a very counterintuitive yet elegant and consistent ontology of the world in which observers are not ``objects in some universe'', but abstract structure.
+Due to this novel perspective, it predicts unforeseen phenomena like subjective immortality or ``probabilistic zombies'', a phenomenon that is so surprising (but consistent) that it has not even appeared in the science fiction literature yet.

 Therefore, regardless of the question of whether ``the world is \emph{really} as crazy as that'', this approach expands our imagination and demonstrates that our usual ways of addressing puzzles in the foundations of physics have perhaps been more limited than we thought.
 My hope is that the results of this paper give us a glimpse on generic properties of \emph{all} theories ``of this kind'', even if particular details of the approach as presented in this paper will need revision.